theofficialcopypaste/Multiboot-Tips/README.md

 #### Method: EnableforAll

-If the EnableforAll quirks function is injected via config.plist, OpenCore Mod does not inject ACPI on other operating systems.
-Using SSDTs in the absence of OSI ("Darwin") is sufficient.
+If the `EnableforAll` quirks function is injected via config.plist, OpenCore Mod does not inject ACPI on other operating systems.
+Using SSDTs in the absence of If OSI ("Darwin") is sufficient.

 <div align=center>